cbcrg/tcoffee/docs/tcoffee_manual.rst

-Aligning Very Large Alignments with Mafft
+Aligning very large alignments with Mafft
 -----------------------------------------
 The fastest mode with Mafft can be achieved using: